 WAG is open-source and comes with its complete Wwise and Unity projects.
 As such, it’s a great playground to learn and experiment with the Wwise integration for Unity.

 The Limbo game and its corresponding Wwise project have been made available to allow experimenting with interactive audio using Wwise along with an actual game.
 Modify the game sound design by adding your own audio files, changing audio behaviors, remixing, and monitor in real-time what happens under the hood in an actual game situation.
+Note that the original audio files will not be included, only the Wwise project with empty Sound SFX objects.
 This sample project is meant for users who are already familiar with Wwise.
 If you are unfamiliar with Wwise, we recommend that you start by learning Wwise using the Wwise-101 Certification learning material.

 The Wwise Authoring API Samples Pack provides you with various samples structured around tasks that help you learn WAAPI essentials.
 You will be able to create comprehensive integrations of Wwise into any engine, tool, or application, and you will be able to do so with any Internet-capable language, operating system, or environment.